knowthelist/fhem-tablet-ui/README.md

 -------
 not all widgets support all classes
 - readonly		: changing of state is not allowed
-- wider			: 25px extra space for the widget to the top
+- wider			: 15px extra space for the widget all around
 - narrow		: shorter distant to the widget above
 - w1x, w2x, w3x	: set the widget to a fix width: 1x, 2x, 3x width
 - small			: font 80% size (label), small diameter for volume widget